-\textbf{Token-based Method.} To address the observed misalignment between model-generated data and human understanding, we leverage the self-correction capabilities of current LLMs~\citep{madaan2024self, shinn2024reflexion} by prepending a token that indicates potential bias in the text.
+\textbf{Token-based Method.} To address the observed misalignment between generated data and human understanding, we leverage the self-correction capabilities of current LLMs~\citep{madaan2024self, shinn2024reflexion} by prepending a token that indicates potential bias.
 This allows the model to recognize the presence of bias, and potentially adjust its behavior accordingly.
-For instance, ``\texttt{The following text may contain biases. \textit{[Text with Augmented Bias]}}".
-This token serves as a signal to the model that the text might contain bias, guiding it to approach the interpretation or processing of this data with caution \citep{allen2023physics}.
+For instance, ``\texttt{The following text may contain bias. \textit{[Text with Augmented Bias]}}''.
+This token guides the model to approach the interpretation or processing of this data with caution \citep{allen2023physics}.

-\textbf{Mask-based Method.} To address the observed inconsistencies across groups in model-generated data, mask-based mitigation replaces sensitive words related to groups and bias inheritance with special placeholders (e.g., [MASK]) in the text to reduce bias learned by the model.
-The core idea is to ``mask'' out the potentially biased information in the text, preventing the model from making biased decisions based on those details.
-For instance, for cultural bias, we replace specific cultural labels in the text (e.g., ``Arabic'' and ``Spanish'') with ``\texttt{[MASK]}'' to prevent the model from being influenced by cultural information when making decisions.
+\textbf{Mask-based Method.} To address the inconsistencies across groups in generated data, mask-based mitigation replaces sensitive words related to groups and bias inheritance with special placeholders (e.g., \texttt{[MASK]}) in the text to reduce bias.
+The core idea is to ``mask'' out the potentially biased information, preventing the model from making biased decisions on those details.
+For instance, for cultural bias, we replace specific cultural labels in the text (e.g., ``Arabic'') with ``\texttt{[MASK]}'' to prevent the model from being influenced by culture.

-\textbf{Loss-based Method.} To address the distributional misalignment observed between generated and original data, we design a novel loss function to modify the optimization process, thereby mitigating bias during training.
+\textbf{Loss-based Method.} To address the distributional misalignment between generated and real data, we design a novel loss function to modify the optimization process.
 We aligned the distribution of the generated text with the original text in a high-dimensional vector space to ensure that the generated text closely matches the semantics of the original text.
 Specifically, denote $P_o$ and $P_a$ as the distribution of the original and augmented data, respectively.
-Then, the alignment loss can be represented as:
+Then, the alignment loss is:

 where $\phi(x,y)$ denotes the embedding of the question-answer pair and $\mathbb{E}$ is the expectation operator.
 The loss is added to the standard fine-tuning loss.
-The detailed implementation for these methods is provided in \Cref{sec:mtg_methods}.
+Detailed implementation is in \Cref{sec:mtg_methods}.